All Episodes

 Yeah, one of your favorites, and actually my favorite as well.

-Um unfortunately, uh Congress has totally forgotten that provision of the Constitution, and we enact laws, at least I would argue, on a regular basis, which are completely outside of our constitutional authority.
+And we enact laws, at least I would argue, on a regular basis, which are completely outside of our constitutional authority.

-My piece of legislation uh would not strip the ability of Congress to continue to ignore the Constitution, but it would say that before any member of Congress may introduce a piece of legislation in the first title of the bill, they would have to, that member of Congress would have to recite the provision of the U.S. Constitution, which they believe authorizes Congress to act in that area.
+My piece of legislation would not strip the ability of Congress to continue to ignore the Constitution, but it would say that before any member of Congress may introduce a piece of legislation, in the first title of the bill, they would have to, that member of Congress would have to recite the provision of the U.S. Constitution, which they believe authorizes Congress to act in that area.

-My argument is many members would wake up and realize wait a minute, we don't have the authority to legislate here.
+My argument is many members would wake up and realize, wait a minute, we don't have the authority to legislate here.

 This is a state matter, or this is a matter that's not given to government at all.